 The 1951 movie, fascinating in the sweep and savagery of its indictment, and a flop when it opened (and again when it was released as The Big Carnival), points to the direction noir would take in the fifties, hiding in broad daylight in the films of Alfred Hitchcock, Nicholas Ray, Douglas Sirk.
 But if Hitchcock diabolically upended our expectations of the leading man, Wilder went much, much further.
 This satire of the media circus that would envelop us all goes beyond noir into saeva indignatio, and beyond Swift into something more intensely and disturbingly personal.
 Rarely, if ever, have there been such brutally antipathetic leads in a mainstream film as Kirk Douglas’s scoop-or-die reporter and Jan Sterling’s breathtakingly callous victim’s wife.
 However prophetic Wilder’s vision of a press and a public drunk on sensation, this issue ends up seeming almost peripheral to two main characters so monstrous in their mutual, and mutually despising, selfishness that it’s astonishing the movie got released at all.

 Leo’s wife, the coarse and chillingly indifferent Lorraine, wants only to flee this dump and the husband who “rescued” her from her dubious past, but she is persuaded to stay—more accurately, battered into submission—by the even greedier and more single-minded Tatum.
-In a scene that makes Jimmy Cagney’s grapefruit assault on Mae Clark look like friendly teasing, Douglas slaps her, hard, on both cheeks.
+In a scene that makes Jimmy Cagney’s grapefruit assault on Mae Clarke look like friendly teasing, Douglas slaps her, hard, on both cheeks.
 Her later response?
 “Don’t ever slap me again.”
-He not only convinces her to stay on as the concerned wife but to go to church and pray, overriding her objection.
-“I don’t go to church,” she says, in one of the movie’s greatest one-liners, “kneeling bags my nylons.”
+He convinces her not only to stay on as the concerned wife but to go to church and pray, overriding her objection.
+“I don’t go to church,” she says, in one of the movie’s greatest one-liners.
+“Kneeling bags my nylons.”

 Wilder’s vision of corruption seems to take in the whole spectrum of grubby, postwar America, with its loss of moral imperatives, its return to normalcy after the excitement of the war years.
 He plants his finger firmly and prophetically on the pulse of the new excitement, an addiction to the breaking story that television would create and feed to a nation of adrenaline junkies.
 Already in the squawking, hawking opportunists are our own telegenic communicators in embryonic form, the self-promoting reporters donning bedouin robes or Muslim chadors or hurricane slickers to provide twenty-four-hour coverage of themselves at the ego-center of hot spots and sleazy “human interest” tabloid stories.
 Stories whose staying power is manufactured, stories stretched out beyond any “human interest” at all, simply because they are scary, scandalous, sordid, or just bad, and fill the airspace until the next bad story arrives—or until the anniversary of an old one.
 Bad news, as Tatum points out, sells, and the no news that is good news to most people is bad news for the reporter.
 Forty-five people trapped in a mine isn’t as good as one individual, who can be probed and dramatized and identified with; on the other hand, death is a bummer.
 So the reporter is genuinely horrified when it looks like Leo may actually die.